TracieDiepBautista/BankingAndVotingcampaign/README.md

     The winner was: Khan with 63% ~ 2,218,231 votes.
 Congrats to Mr Khan!

-    *  Bank budget:
+    *  Bank budgeting:
         .
 The observed period was total in 86 months
         .
-The total profit | loss over the entire period is $671,099 .
-The total net changes during entire period was $38,382,578 .
-The highest profit gained of each period was $1,926,159
+The total changes during entire period was $38,382,578 .
+Average change: $-2,315.12
+        .
+The highest profit gained of each period was $1,926,159 .
+The highest loss of each period was $-2,196,167

 ```diff
 - Author: